HewlettPackard/python-opsramp/README.md

   - post(suffix='', headers={}, data=None, json=None) -> performs a POST to the specified REST endpoint and
+  returns the body of the server's reply. "headers" is an optional dict containing any additional HTTP headers that you want to send, "data" is the text body, or "json" is a Python struct to be converted to a JSON string and sent as a body. _Specifying both "data" and "json" in the same call results in undefined behavior and should be avoided._
+  - put(suffix='', headers={}, data=None, json=None) -> performs a PUT to the specified REST endpoint and
-  returns the body of the server's reply. "headers" is an optional dict containing any additional HTTP headers that you want to send, "data" is the text body, or "json" is a Python struct to be converted to a JSON string and sent as a body.
-Specifying both "data" and "json" in the same call results in undefined behavior and should be avoided.
+  returns the body of the server's reply. "headers" is an optional dict containing any additional HTTP headers that you want to send, "data" is the text body, or "json" is a Python struct to be converted to a JSON string and sent as a body. _Specifying both "data" and "json" in the same call results in undefined behavior and should be avoided._
+  - delete(suffix='', headers={}) -> performs a DELETE to the specified REST endpoint and returns the body of the server's reply. "headers" is an optional dict containing any additional HTTP headers that you want to send.
   - _we will add other http actions if/when a specific need for them arises_